dgraph-io/dgraph/wiki/content/get-started/index.md

 docker exec -it diggy dgraph server --memory_mb 2048 --zero localhost:5080

 # Run Dgraph UI
-docker exec -it diggy dgraph-rattle
+docker exec -it diggy dgraph-ratel
 ```

 The dgraph server listens on ports 8080 and 9080  with log output to the terminal.